vyhaophan/vyhaophan.github.io/_posts/2024-11-17-assistant-use.md

 ---
 layout: post
-title: Quickly build an app to chat with your multi-function Assistant
+title: How to send and receive messages with your multi-function Assistant
 date: 2024-11-17 12:55:00-0400
 description: How to send and receive messages with your OpenAI Assistant
 tags: openai assistant